sqlxpert/stay-stopped-aws-rds-aurora/README.md

       A database could not be stopped because it was in an unexpected state.
     - Multiple times for the same database:
       The database was in an unexpected but potentially recoverable state.
-      Stay Stopped retries every 9 minutes, until 24 hours have passed.
+      Stay-Stopped retries every 9 minutes, until 24 hours have passed.

   - Log entries are JSON objects.
-    - Stay Stopped includes `"level"` , `"type"` and `"value"` keys.
+    - Stay-Stopped includes `"level"` , `"type"` and `"value"` keys.
     - Other software components may use different keys.
   - For more data, change the `LogLevel` in CloudFormation.
 - `ErrorQueue` (dead letter)
   [SQS queue](https://console.aws.amazon.com/sqs/v3/home#/queues)
-  - The presence of a message in this queue means that Stay Stopped did not stop a database, usually after trying for 24 hours.
+  - The presence of a message in this queue means that Stay-Stopped did not stop a database, usually after trying for 24 hours.
   - The message will usually be the original EventBridge event from when AWS started the database after it had been stopped for 7 days.
-  - Different message types are possible in rare cases, such as if cricial Stay Stopped components have been modified or deleted, or the local security configuration denies EventBridge permission to send an event message to the main SQS queue or denies SQS permission to invoke the AWS Lambda function.
+  - Different message types are possible in rare cases, such as if cricial Stay-Stopped components have been modified or deleted, or the local security configuration denies EventBridge permission to send an event message to the main SQS queue or denies SQS permission to invoke the AWS Lambda function.